Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 <img src="../docs/readme_images/feat_pages_pupil_list_upper.png"><br>
 _MyPSE.ie Upper Pupil List Page_

-The lower section of the Pupil List Page features links that paginate the list of pupil records if the list contains more than nine objects.
+The lower section of the Pupil List Page features links that navigate through pages of records if the list contains more than nine objects.
 There is also a visual indicator provided that informs the user of the number of pupil list pages.

 School administrators can also add new pupil records to the pupil record list by clicking on the "add pupil record button" which opens the Pupil Record Form page.